Brandon Lowe Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.74 team ERA that ranks No. 1 among all league pitching staffs.
+- The Mariners have the top team ERA among all MLB pitching staffs (3.71).

-- Mariners pitchers combine to give up 154 home runs (1.1 per game), the seventh-fewest in baseball.
+- Mariners pitchers combine to surrender 154 home runs (1.1 per game), the sixth-fewest in baseball.

-- His last time out came on Saturday against the New York Mets, when the right-hander tossed five innings, surrendering five earned runs while allowing eight hits.
+- In his last time out on Sunday against the New York Mets, the righty tossed three innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.